-What factors are driving this trend?
 Generally speaking, medical tourism has grown along with healthcare costs—at least in the US, where the cost of treatments is significantly higher than that offered in countries like India and Mexico.
 This explains why Research and Markets projects the North America outbound medical tourism services market to register a CAGR of 25.5% between 2016 and 2016 and expects it to be valued at $150.36 billion US Dollars by the end of 2026.

 For US medical tourists without insurance, or whose insurance policy doesn’t cover a desired procedure or service (or their cost-sharing is too high), they can often find a lower price elsewhere.
 It’s the higher ticket-price services they’re traveling for because these make the biggest impact on the budget as well as quality of life.